Skip to content

 Getting the Most from the Day Pages of the Educational Leader Diary

 The Educational Leader Diary when used correctly acts as a Reflection Tool and shows how critical reflection is being used within the team to improve outcomes for children.
 It demonstrates and captures evidence of the role of the Educational Leader and the work they are doing to support Educators.
+If you want to learn more about this role and the expectations around Educational Leaders, download this free checklist.

 To get the most from the Educational Leader Diary and show quality improvement, you should spend some time pre-planning in terms of who are the Focus Educators / Rooms of the day or week and the Meetings/Orientations/Training you’ve booked in.
 For example, in the Diary you should be able to see all Educators are supported, Educators requiring additional support are given this time, and meetings and training are planned to provide the best outcomes for Educators while considering ratios.